Logiqx/gpx-ideas/docs/extensions/gpx_fix/README.md

 Notes:

-- Determining the number of active satellites for each system can use GSA sentences, or binary payloads such UBX-NAV-SAT.
+- Determining the number of active satellites for each system is possible using GSA sentences, or binary payloads such UBX-NAV-SAT.
-- Further information about the GSA sentence and how it should be interpreted can be found on another [page](https://logiqx.github.io/gps-wizard/nmea/messages/gsa.html).
+  - Further information about the GSA sentence and how it may be interpreted can be found on another [page](https://logiqx.github.io/gps-wizard/nmea/messages/gsa.html).

 #### Multi-Band

 Multi-band receivers have started to become widely available in the past few years which is another way that the accuracy of GNSS solutions can be improved.
-The use of multiple frequencies allows the ionospheric errors to be modelled / removed and some frequencies include signals with chipping rates matching the military PPS signals (10.23 MHz).
+The use of multiple frequencies allows the ionospheric errors to be modelled and removed, thus increasing positional accuracy.
+Some frequencies also include signals with chipping rates matching the military PPS signals (10.23 MHz).

 Each of the global and regional constellations have their own frequency bands and signals.
-Including details of the signal(s) in use is probably quite niche, but they are readily available from [NMEA](https://gpsd.gitlab.io/gpsd/NMEA.html#_nmea_4_11_system_id_and_signal_id) sentences, binary formats such as UBX and the Android [Location](https://developer.android.com/reference/android/location/GnssMeasurement#getCodeType()) API.
+Including signal details in a GPX file is probably quite niche, but the information is readily available from [NMEA](https://gpsd.gitlab.io/gpsd/NMEA.html#_nmea_4_11_system_id_and_signal_id) sentences, binary formats such as UBX and the Android [Location](https://developer.android.com/reference/android/location/GnssMeasurement#getCodeType()) API.

 The example below shows how the fix of a multi-band GNSS receiver may be represented: